Image without description

 The quote

-The architect in the quote above did not frame it in terms of any formal model.
-The quote was informal, uneven and exactly as it was said.
+The quoted architect did not reference any formal model.
+The quote was informal and exactly as spoken.

 And yet, it maps onto something real.

 In 1983, Robert E. Quinn and John Rohrbaugh published research examining the criteria organisations use to define effectiveness.
 They found that those criteria clustered around two competing dimensions: flexibility versus control and internal versus external orientation.
-Plotting these dimensions produces four quadrants — what we know as the Competing Values Framework (CVF).
+Plotting these dimensions produces four quadrants and this is what we know as the Competing Values Framework (CVF).

-Here, each architect archetype from the quote corresponds to a distinct CVF stance: a structural orientation toward work and decision-making, not a personality type.
+Each architect archetype from the quote aligns with a distinct CVF stance: a structural orientation toward work and decision-making rather than a personality type.

 The CVF was not built to describe architects.
 It was built to describe what organisations need to be effective.
 If the four archetypes map onto the CVF stances cleanly, this has a structural meaning.
-Three things in particular:
+Three things stand out:

 1. The archetypes are not personality quirks: they are structurally distinct orientations that organisations need.